Tyrone Spong

-Tyrone Clinton Spong (born 3 September 1985) is a Surinamese-Dutch professional boxer and mixed martial artist and former kickboxer.
+Tyrone Clinton Spong (born 3 September 1985) is a Surinamese-Dutch former kickboxer, professional boxer and mixed martial artist.
+In kickboxing, he is the former WFCA cruiserweight champion, Glory 95kg Slam Champion and It's Showtime 95MAX World champion.
 As a boxer, he held the WBC and WBO Latino heavyweight titles in 2018.
-In kickboxing, he is the former WFCA cruiserweight champion, Glory 95kg Slam Champion and It's Showtime 95MAX World champion.

 Early life

 Tyrone Spong was born in Suriname.
 In 1990 at the age of five, he moved to the Netherlands with his family.
 Growing up in the Bijlmermeer neighborhood of Amsterdam, he was often involved in street fighting and began training in kickboxing at the age of thirteen, under the guidance of Lucien Carbin.
 After getting his "ass whooped" in his first day of training, he was motivated to improve.
 He had his first match at fifteen and won by first-round knockout.
 Some of his early sparring partners included Alistair and Valentijn Overeem, and Gilbert Yvel.